It’s Vacherin Mont-d’Or Season! The Seasonal Swiss Cheese and Its Perfect Wine Pairings

 Why it's seasonal?

-In spring and summer, the cows are out living their alpine best: grazing on wildflowers, wandering sunny pastures, and producing plenty of milk for their calves.
-Once autumn settles in, the calves stop coming and the milk supply naturally drops.
-What’s left is richer and creamier, no longer quite right for Gruyère d’Alpage but perfect for the smaller, more luxurious vacherins (their name comes from vache, French for “cow”).
+In spring and summer, the cows are living their alpine dream: grazing on wildflowers, wandering sunny pastures, and producing plenty of milk for their calves.
+When autumn arrives, the calves are weaned and the milk supply naturally slows.
+What remains is richer, creamier, and no longer quite right for Gruyère d’Alpage, but perfect for the smaller, more indulgent vacherins (named after vache, the French word for "cow").

-Even though modern dairying could stretch the season, Swiss regulations insist that Vacherin Mont-d’Or still be made the traditional way: only in the cold months, only when the milk changes on its own.
-That commitment to old-school methods is exactly what earns it its AOP status.
+Even though modern dairy techniques could extend the season, Swiss regulations insist that Vacherin Mont-d’Or be made the traditional way: only in the cold months, only when the milk naturally changes.
+It’s this dedication to old-school methods that has earned it its AOP status, and the seasonal magic that makes it so special.

-Production is allowed only from August 15 to March 31 and Vacherin is only sold from September 10 (to be precise like a Swiss watch) to April, making it the alphorn solo of seasonal cheeses: rare, unmistakable, and loudly adored.
+Production is strictly limited to August 15 through March 31, and Vacherin is only sold from September 10 to April - timed with Swiss precision.
+It’s the alphorn solo of seasonal cheeses: rare, unmistakable, and celebrated with wholehearted enthusiasm.

-Every year in Les Charbonnières, the proud birthplace of Vacherin Mont-d’Or AOP, the village hosts an annual celebration honoring both the homecoming cows and its famously oozy winter cheese.
-Around 6,000 visitors gather for this warmly spirited alpine fête, complete with artisan stalls, hands-on workshops, and alphorn players sending bright, echoing notes across the valley like Switzerland’s most courteous loudspeakers.
-And naturally, the cheesemakers offer free tastings of the season’s first Vacherin, because nothing unites a crowd quite as swiftly as mountains, music, and a spoonful of molten cheese before noon.
+Every year in Les Charbonnières, the proud birthplace of Vacherin Mont-d’Or AOP, the village comes alive with a celebration honouring both the returning cows and its famously oozy winter cheese.
+Around 6,000 visitors gather for this warmly spirited alpine fête, complete with artisan stalls, hands-on workshops, and alphorn players sending bright, echoing notes across the valley like Switzerland’s most polite loudspeakers.
+And, of course, the cheesemakers offer free tastings of the season’s first Vacherin.
+Because nothing brings a crowd together faster than mountains, music, and a spoonful of molten cheese before noon.

 How it's made?

-Vacherin Mont-d’Or AOP begins its life as heat-treated milk from cows who dine mostly on grass and hay.
-The milk gets gently heated, the curd is pressed, then wrapped in a spruce band that acts like nature’s corset.
-After a brine bath, the young cheeses chill on spruce boards for at least 17 days while being flipped, washed, and generally pampered.
-Finally, each cheese is squeezed into a slightly-too-small spruce box—on purpose—so it develops those wiggly, wavy edges by adding that signature woodsy flavour.
+Vacherin Mont-d’Or AOP starts with heat-treated milk from cows that graze mostly on grass and hay.
+The milk is gently warmed, the curds are pressed, and then each cheese is wrapped in a spruce band, aka nature’s own corset.
+After a brine bath, the young cheeses rest on spruce boards for at least 17 days, being flipped, washed, and pampered along the way.
+Finally, each cheese is nestled into a deliberately slightly-too-small spruce box, so it develops those wiggly, wavy edges and picks up that signature woodsy flavour.

 How to eat it?